Pool Pump Running But Not Pulling Water: 5 Causes to Check

 Why does my pool pump run but nothing happens?

 The most likely cause is air entering the suction side.
 Check in this order: water level (must be at mid-skimmer), skimmer basket (can be 95% clogged from overnight leaf fall), pump basket (clear of fine debris), suction-side O-rings (especially the pump lid O-ring), and finally the impeller.
-A pool pump that runs but doesn’t pull water almost always has an air entry point on the suction side.
+A pool pump that runs but doesn’t pull water usually has an air entry point on the suction side.

 Why is my pool water not circulating?